Trump's Republican Challengers Had An Uphill Climb. It Just Got Steeper

 "Every time a president has had an opponent within their own party ... that president has gone on to lose the general election," Weld, the former governor of Massachusetts, said in an interview with NPR's Morning Edition.

 Trump's opponents are well aware of this history and are hoping for a repeat of what happened to one-term presidents like George H.W.
 Bush, Jimmy Carter and Gerald Ford.
-Each faced a major primary challenger from within their own party and each went on to lose re-election.
+Each faced a major primary challenger from within their own party and each went on to be denied a second term.

 President Trump's campaign and allies also know this history and are working to leave as little daylight for these challengers as possible.
 At the state level, that means moving to change the rules and even eliminate or scale back Republican primaries and caucuses.